 There can be many answers to these three questions.
 The answers will vary depending on one’s own understanding, teaching model followed, the explanatory theories used, devices adopted for practice and so on.
 However, any given answer has to be within the bounds of an overarching condition that circumscribes the Advaita philosophy.
 That is to say that the answer has to smoothly and seamlessly segue into the two aspects that the Advaita doctrine holds supreme and uncontestable.
 The two aspects are:

 1. “What “IS” is Being (brahman or Consciousness or Awareness or Self) Alone without a second” as 6.2.1, chAndogya tells us; and,

 2. “No individual (jIva) is ever born (or created), there being no reason for creation,” as Gaudapada explicates in his kArikA-s at 3.48 and 4.71.

 Following from the above two basic principles and as a corollary to them arises a third aspect.

 i) Not really “Real”;

 iii) Limited and finite;

-We shall attempt to answer the three questions in the reverse order keeping in the background of our mind the three above aspects.
+We shall attempt to answer the three questions raised in the beginning in the reverse order keeping in the background of our mind the three above described overarching aspects.